-In summer 2019, the SFO issued some long-awaited guidance on its requirements for a company to be considered to be adopting a co-operative approach with the SFO in relation to allegations of fraud, bribery, money laundering and a failure to prevent the facilitation of tax evasion, which will influence its charging decisions.
-Other regulators may refer to the guidance in assessing whether the subject of an investigation has co-operated.
-In relation to legal professional privilege, the guidance provides that ‘if the organisation claims privilege, it will be expected to provide certification by independent counsel that the material in question is privileged’.
+In 2019, the SFO issued guidance on its requirements for corporate co-operation in relation to its investigations.
+The guidance provides that ‘if the organisation claims privilege, it will be expected to provide certification by independent counsel that the material in question is privileged’.

 43 Does the concept of limited waiver of privilege exist as a concept in your jurisdiction?
 What is its scope?